 1. School-Break Camps.
 When school’s out, camp’s on.
 Kids can spend the day at Life Time engaging in planned and supervised activities such as sports, crafts, science experiments, and gym games, while playing with friends or other kids their age.
 Register for a single day, multiple days, or a full week.
 Camp is in session from 9 a.m. to 5 p.m., with before and after care that as early as 7 a.m. and last as late as 6 p.m., respectively.

-The Life Time Kids team has added an additional event this November called “Drop Off and Shop.”
-Drop your kiddos off at Life Time for three hours so you can get started on your holiday shopping, run errands, grab pick-up orders, or complete any of the other tasks you might not otherwise have time for.
+2. Kids Events.
+There are events hosted each month for families to take advantage of as part of their Junior Membership: Parents Night Out events take place once per week, while Tween Events typically are offered twice per month.
+The themes for the Parents Night Out events in December are “Pajama Jingle Jam” and “Drop Off and Shop.”
+Drop your kiddos off at Life Time for three hours so you can work on your holiday shopping, run errands, grab pick-up orders, or complete any of the other tasks you might not otherwise have time for.

 3. Swim.
 Winter is a great time for kids to focus on improving their swimming skills before the next summer pool season arrives.

 Swim lessons are available year-round.
 Parents are welcome to stay by the pool during swim lessons, but they are also able to leave the club and pick up their kids afterward, or take advantage of the kid-free time by doing their own workout.